 Septal myomectomy surgery is performed to remove part of an enlarged heart muscle called the septal muscle.

-Valvuloplasty is a procedure performed to increase the opening of a narrowed or defective valve in the heart.
+Valvuloplasty is a minimally invasive procedure performed to increase the opening of a narrowed or defective valve in the heart.